everpeace/RxJava/rxjava-contrib/rxjava-scalaz/README.md

 Provided type class instances are `Monoid`, `Monad`, `MonadPlus`, `Traverse`, `Foldable`, etc.

+This also provides `ObservableT` monad transformer for `Observable`.
+Therefore you can compose arbitrary monad with `Observable` monad.

 For QuickStart, please refer to [RxScalazDemo](./src/test/scala/rx/lang/scala/scalaz/examples/RxScalazDemo.scala).

 ## How to use